ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-achieve-iso45001-health-safety-management-accreditation.md

         \

         A special shout out and thanks to our Health & Safety Advisor Tony Lundy who has done an exceptional job implementing the new IMS and helping us obtain ISO 45001.

-        “We have always taken H&S seriously but without the official certification our efforts were going unnoticed.
-Now we have the ISO45001 certification, we are also being considered for large tenders by blue chip companies who (in many cases) require their suppliers to have this accreditation.
-It has also really benefited our staff as they all now have a better understanding of why Health & Safety is so important around the factory”.

-        Gareth Balshaw, Managing Director
   - type: testimonial
     testimonial:
       alignment: standard